The-Wishlist-Co/docs/eventcollectorAPI.md

 `subscribeChange` - boolean - For changes in active Subscription.

 `subscribeDelete` - boolean - To mark current Subscription as deleted.

+### Jobs

+`deleted` - boolean - To mark current job as deleted.

+`id` - unique id of the event.

+`is_active` - boolean - To mark current job template as active or not.

+`is_scheduled` - boolean - To mark if the current job is scheduled for notifications.

+`job_parameters` - object - contains various job parameters.

+  - `campaign_id` - string - Customer defined campain id of the job.
+Comes under job parameters.

+  -`utm_medium` - customer defined utm medium.
+Comes under job parameters"

+`notification` - enum - To select different type of avaliable notification types.
+- REMINDER
+- PRICE_DROP
+- LOW_STOCK
+- BACK_IN_STOCK;

+`number_of_items_in_email` - integer - Number of items in email, set -1 to send the entire wishlist.

+`schedule` - string - as per cron expression", any cron schedule with frequency.

+`scheduleExpression` - string -- string - as per cron expression", any cron schedule with frequency expressed as a string.
+Optional.

+`template_id` - string - Template ID from sendgrid

 <!-- </details> -->